 Vincent makes the choice in Nuenen to use the daily, hard life of peasants and weavers as a starting point for his painting.

 His stay in Nuenen is one of the most important and productive periods of his life.
-From December 1883 to November 1885 he produced a quarter of his total oeuvre.
+From December 1883 to November 1885 he produces a quarter of his total oeuvre.

-During Vincent's time in Nuenen, the De Groot family lived in a farmhouse next to windmill De Roosdonck.
-He can be found with them a lot, painting and drawing them.
-These are studies to arrive at his first great masterpiece: The Potato Eaters.
+During Vincent's time in Nuenen , the De Groot family lives in a farmhouse next to mill De Roosdonck.
+He spends a lot of time with them, painting and drawing them.
+They are studies to arrive at his first great masterpiece: The Potato Eaters.
 The painting shows the De Groot family around a steaming dish of potatoes, and cups of coffee.
-After all the preliminary studies, he paints this extensive group portrait in his studio at Schafrath's in April and May 1885.
+After all the preliminary studies, he paints this extensive group portrait in his studio at Schafrath in April and May 1885.

 With a large piece of several figures, Van Gogh hopes to prove himself to the outside world.
 For months he practices painting portraits, hands, the interior.
 Even clock and cutlery: dozens of studies precede The Potato Eaters.
 Satisfied with the result himself, Vincent considers The Potato Eaters his first full-fledged work, but his brother Theo and artist friend Anthon van Rappard are highly critical of the work.